tony3fk/zara-categories-manager/README.md

   - Responsive product cards with hover effects

 - **User Experience**:

   - Intuitive product selection panel
   - Visual feedback for all interactions
   - Smooth animations and transitions
   - Clear alignment controls with icons

+- **Testing**:
+  - Comprehensive unit tests with Jest and React Testing Library
+  - Component-level testing with styled-components support
+  - Mock implementations for drag and drop functionality
+  - Visual style testing for hover states and transitions

 ## Technologies Used